Formalizing Stack Safety as a Security Property: Extended Code Features

 \subsection{Sharing Stack Memory}

 In our examples, we have presented a vision of stack safety in which the interface between caller and callee is in the registers that pass arguments and return values.
 This is frequently not the case in a realistic setting.
 Arguments may be passed on the stack because there are too many to pass in registers, as variadic arguments, or because they are composite types that inherently have pass-by-reference semantics.
-The caller may also pass an object by reference in the C++ style, or take its address and pass it as a pointer.
+The caller may also pass a stack-allocated object by reference in the C++ style, or take its address and pass it as a pointer.

-We refine our call operation to make use of the information that we have about which memory contain arguments, \(\overline{sa}\). \(\overline{sa}\) is a set of triples of a register, an offset from the value of that register, and a size.
+We refine our call operation to make use of the information that we have about which stack memory locations contain arguments.
+The new annotation \(\overline{sa}\) is a set of triples of a register, an offset from the value of that register, and a size.
 We first define the helpful set \(\mathit{passed} ~ \overline{sa} ~ \mach\), then extend the call operation to keep all objects in \(\mathit{passed}\) marked as \(\object\) and seal everything else (\cref{sfig:stkargs}).

 Using this mechanism, a call-by-value argument passed on the stack at an \(\SP\)-relative offset is specified by the triple \((\SP, \mathit{off}, \mathit{sz})\).
 In this case, only the immediate callee gains access to the argument location.
-A C++-style call-by-reference argument passed in \(\reg\) is instead specified by \((\reg, 0, \mathit{sz})\), which allows the reference to be passed further down the stack.
+A C++-style call-by-reference argument where the reference is passed in \(\reg\) is instead specified by the triple \((\reg, 0, \mathit{sz})\).
+Such a call-by-reference argument could be passed through multiple calls, provided that it is in \(\overline{sa}\) each time.

-If the address of an object is taken directly and passed as a pointer, we simply classify the object as ``public'' and give it no protection against access by other functions.
+Absent the more sophisticated capability model (below), if the address of an object is taken directly and passed as a pointer, we simply classify the object as ``public'' and give it no protection against access by other functions.
 We extend the \(\mathbf{alloc}\) operation with a boolean flag, where {\bf t} indicates that the allocation is public, and {\bf f} that it is private.
 If space for multiple objects is allocated in a single step, that step can make multiple allocation operations, each labeled appropriately.
 Public objects are labeled \(\public\) rather than \(\object\), so they are never sealed at a call (\cref{sfig:publicalloc}).
-Providing more fine-grained control over sharing is desirable, but seems to require a considerably more complex model; \cref{app:ptr} describes one approach, based on capabilities.
+Providing more fine-grained control over sharing is desirable, but requires a considerably more complex model.
+This simple model is included in our testing; we describe an untested approach based on capabilities below.